 The Governance, Risk & Nominating Committee reviews, develops and makes recommendations regarding various matters related to the Board, including its size, composition, standing committees and practices.
-The Governance, Risk & Nominating Committee also reviews and implements corporate governance policies, practices, and procedures.
 The Governance, Risk & Nominating Committee reviews the performance and effectiveness of the Board, its standing committees, and its individual members.
-During Fiscal Year 2024, the members of the Governance, Risk & Nominating Committee were its Chair, Mr. Fuller, Ms. Ding, Mr. Fleming, Mr. Nixon, Ms. Pelosi, Mr. Winssinger and Dr. Wood.
-Each member of the Governance, Risk & Nominating Committee meets the definition of "independent" set forth in the NYSE standards.
-The Governance, Risk & Nominating Committee met four times during Fiscal Year 2024, with all members in attendance at each meeting during the period that they served as directors.
+During Fiscal Year 2024, the members of the Governance, Risk & Nominating Committee were its Chair, Mr. Fuller, Ms. Ding, Mr. Risk, & Nominating Committee meets the definition of "independent" set forth in the NYSE standards.
+The Governance, Risk & Nominating Committee meets the definition of "independent" set forth in the NYSE standards.
+The Governance, Risk & Nominating Committee meet four times during Fiscal Year 2024, with all members in attendance at each meeting during the period that they served as directors.

 The Governance, Risk & Nominating Committee may from time to time consider qualified nominees for director who are recommended by shareholders.
 The Governance, Risk & Nominating Committee does not use different standards for evaluating nominees based on whether they have been suggested by our shareholders or by our directors.
-Shareholders who wish to make such a recommendation may do so by sending a written notice to our Corporate Secretary, as described under the heading "Shareholder Proposals for 2026 Annual Meeting" below.
+Shareholders who wish to make such a recommendation may do so by sending a written notice to our Corporate Secretary, as described under the heading 'Shareholder Proposals for 2026 Annual Meeting' below.